Reads a stream of characters from the specified column offset into the buffer as an array, starting at the given buffer offset.

-If you pass a buffer that is a null reference (Nothing in Visual Basic), GetChars returns the length of the field in characters.
+If you pass a buffer that is a null value, GetChars returns the length of the field in characters.

 Platforms: Windows 98, Windows NT 4.0, Windows Millennium Edition, Windows 2000, Windows XP Home Edition, Windows XP Professional, Windows Server 2003 family